 Abstract

 Nerium oleander L. belongs to the Apocynaceae family and is an evergreen shrub.
 It is indigenous to the Mediterranean region and Northern Africa.
-Due to its long-lasting and prolific flowering habit, as well as its resistance to heat, salinity, and drought, it is globally it is well acclaimed as an ornamental plant.
-In order to determine the lifespan of the floral characteristics—freshness, color fading, physiological loss weight, and shelf life.
-The post-harvest experiment was carried out in this study to extend the shelf life of nerium flowers using several pulse solutions, namely boric acid, citric acid and sucrose.
-This experiment revealed a positive effect, when flowers were treated with boric acid 4% (T4) and when treated with 4% sucrose (T6), improves the shelf life of the flower under a refrigerated condition with polybag 1% ventilation
+Due to its long-lasting and prolific flowering habit, as well as its resistance to heat, salinity, and drought, globally it is well acclaimed as an ornamental plant.
+In order to determine the lifespan of the floral characteristics—freshness, color fading, physiological loss weight, and shelf life, The post-harvest experiment was carried out in this study to extend the shelf life of nerium flowers using several pulse solutions, namely boric acid, citric acid and sucrose.
+This experiment revealed a positive effect, when flowers were treated with boric acid 4% (T4) and when treated with 4% sucrose (T6), improves the shelf life of the flower under a refrigerated condition with polybag 1% ventilation.

 Keywords: Nerium, Pulse Solutions, Flower, Ornamental